EOP: Financial Review Process

 Depending on what you report on your EOP Data Form, the following documents* will be requested:

-- FAFSA form: We strongly encourage you to electronically file your FAFSA by March 15, 2014 for the 2014-2015 academic year
+- FAFSA form: We strongly encourage you to electronically file your FAFSA before March 15, 2015 for the 2015-2016 academic year

-- This item MUST be received before we can begin your financial review
+- This item MUST be received before your financial review can be completed

 - Form 1040: Copy of your parent's signed federal tax return form